forderud/RunInSandbox/README.md

 -->

 ## GrantAccess
-Command-line tool to make a file or path writable by a low-integrity process.
+Command-line tool to make a file or path writable by AppContainers and low-integrity process.
 Useful for whitelisting specific folders that should not be subject to application sandboxing.

 ## RunElevatedNet